Pierre-Emerick Aubameyang: Barcelona

 On 2 February 2022, Barcelona reached an agreement for Aubameyang to join the club.
 Aubameyang signed a contract until 30 June 2025 with an option to agree departure on 30 June 2023.
-The deal also included a buyout clause of €100 million (£83.4 million).
 Aubameyang made his debut for Barcelona on 6 February 2022, coming on as a substitute in a 4–2 win over Atlético Madrid.
-On 20 February, he scored his first competitive goals in his fourth match for Barcelona, scoring a hat-trick in a 4–1 away win at Mestalla Stadium over Valencia in a man of the match performance.
-On 20 March 2022 Aubameyang scored a brace and assisted Ferran Torres in his first El Clásico helping Barcelona to a 4–0 away victory against the league leaders.
+On 20 February, he scored his first competitive goals in his fourth match for Barcelona, scoring a hat-trick in a 4–1 away win at the Mestalla over Valencia in a man-of-the-match performance.
+On 20 March, Aubameyang scored a brace and assisted Ferran Torres in his only El Clásico helping Barcelona to a 4–0 away victory against the league leaders.

+On 14 May 2023, Barcelona beat Espanyol in a 4–2 win to secure the 2022–23 La Liga title, meaning Aubameyang claimed the first league title in his career, despite playing just nine minutes for Barcelona before joining Chelsea in the summer of 2022.

 Chelsea

 On 2 September 2022, Chelsea announced the signing of Aubameyang to join the club on a two-year contract.
 Barcelona confirmed the fee was €12 million (£10.3 million).
 Aubameyang made his Chelsea debut on 6 September, after being named a starter in a 1–0 Champions League defeat to Dinamo Zagreb.
 On 1 October, he made his league debut for the club and scored his first goal in a 2–1 away win against Crystal Palace.

 In the Champions League group stage, he scored two goals in two matches against his former club AC Milan.
+However, he was later excluded from the 25-man Champions League squad for the knockout stages by coach Graham Potter.

+Marseille

+On 21 July 2023, Aubameyang left Chelsea and signed a three-year deal with Marseille.
+On 12 August, he made his debut coming on as a substitute in the 67th minute in a 2–1 win against Reims.
+Three days later, he scored a brace against Panathinaikos in the Champions League third qualifying round which gave his team a 2–0 lead; however, Marseille conceded a penalty in the stoppage time which equaled the tie 2–2, before losing 3–5 on penalties to be eliminated from the competition.

+In December 2023, Aubameyang scored four goals and provided four assists, leading Marseille to a five-match unbeaten run, earning him the Ligue 1 Player of the Month award.
+On 22 February, Aubameyang became the top goal scorer in the history of the UEFA Europa League with 31 goals after scoring against Shakhtar Donetsk in a 3–1 victory, surpassing Radamel Falcao, with whom he was level at 30 goals.

+Al-Qadsiah

+On 18 July 2024, newly promoted Saudi Pro League club Al-Qadsiah confirmed the signing of Aubameyang on a two-year contract.
+He left the club a year later on 17 July 2025, after spending a single season at the club and notably scoring 17 league goals.